 - Press the Power button and Volume down key at the same time.
 Remember to hold them until you hear a click or see a screenshot sound.
 This works on the Samsung Galaxy Nexus and the Google Nexus 7 tablet and should be the first method you try on any Android device.
 Remember to hold both keys down at precisely the same time, and hold until the you see a shot being taken or hear a shutter click.

 For older Android phones, such as those running 2.3 Gingerbread, you’ll need to head over to the Google Play Store, where there are several apps that will do the job for you.
-Screenshot ER and Screenshot UX are popular choices, but often require your phone to be rooted, or take a look at No Root Screenshot It if you don’t want to root your device.
+Screenshot ER and Screenshot UX are popular choices, but often require your phone to be rooted.
+You can also take a look at No Root Screenshot It if you don’t want to root your device.

 If you’re using Android 4.3 or 4.4 KitKat and share a screenshot after you take it, the text field will automatically include the date and time you took the photo.
 You can delete it if you wish.